mariomac/easyrpc/README.md

 Automatic RPC stubs generation for (at the moment) Java.

 Features:
-* Easy to adopt
+* Easy to adopt.
+No need for configuration files.
+Just import libraries and use them.
 * Client-side and server-side stubs generation at runtime
-* HTTP communication layer.
-AMQP 1.0 very soon.
+* Communication through HTTP and AMQP 1.0.
+Extensible to more communication protocols.
 * JSON-RPC 2.0 serialization.
+Extensible to other serialization (SOAP, ProtoBuf...)
-* Serializes POJOs and Collections (return values and parameters)
+* Serializes POJOs and Collections thanks to [Jackson Databind](https://github.com/FasterXML/jackson-databind/)

 How it works: